Category: Knowledge Base Software

 On top of everything else, you can find the Search function–large, easy to see and use.
 If you don’t have time to navigate the knowledge base, you just type in your keywords and get quick answers to your questions.

-The more organised and stable your structure, the higher the chances of improving the user experience.
+The more organized and stable your structure, the higher the chances of improving the user experience.

-However, there’s no ideal structure for a knowledge base software.
-As you have to build a customer-centred product, you need to test versions of your service and optimise based on users’ feedback.
+However, there’s no ideal structure for knowledge-based software.
+As you have to build a customer-centered product, you need to test versions of your service and optimize based on users’ feedback.

 That’s why you need a knowledge base software that scales with your product and allows you to perform changes as your business grows.